Kingwin127/Alliance-Guide/README.md

 - Nuclear reactors take a while to produce and therefore unadvised to persue unless you have the uranium and resources to safely work on it, if you are working towards nuclear reactors and nukes you must contact an officer ASAP and inform them so they are aware and can provide aid or protection in case you become a target.

-#Officer guidelines, roles and regulations.
+#Officer guidelines, roles and regulations/perks

 ##Guidelines
 - All officers should be of a friendly nature and not discriminate against members of the alliance and treat all members fairly as well as ensuring positive external relations to ensure the safety of the alliance members and avoid conflict with other alliances.